REGISTER STUDENTS TO VOTE

 - TurboVote is a similarly customizable “one-stop” voter registration and engagement platform that helps students register to vote, request absentee ballots, and cast their ballots successfully.
 Users receive text and email reminders with essential election information, dates and deadlines, including for local elections.

-- The grant-subsidized cost varies based on size and type of school, with a maximum cost of $4,000.
+- The grant-subsidized cost ranges from $1,000-$5,000 depending on size and type of school.
 TurboVote will send you ready-to-sign voter registration forms and provides pre-stamped and addressed envelopes to make registration as easy as possible.
-For more information, contact firstname.lastname@example.org
+For more information, contact email@example.com.

-Make a coordinated effort to register students during first-year orientation, class registration and other major activities.
+Make a coordinated effort to register students during orientation, class registration, and other major activities, working with the team that organizes these activities.

 - Nothing will register more students than integrating voter registration with course registration, because it involves all students.
-Ask your registrar to work with the IT department to set up a page with Rock the Vote or TurboVote links that you’ll integrate with your course registration pages, designed so that students will need to make an active choice to not register or not update their registration information.
+Ask your registrar to work with the IT department to set up a page with Rock the Vote, TurboVote, or Vote.org links that you’ll integrate with your course registration pages, designed so that the default will be for students to register or update their registration information unless they consciously choose not to

-- Work with the team that organizes new student orientation to register students when they arrive or during first-year experience seminars.
-Northwestern University’s Uvote model, which helps all first year students register to vote when they receive their student IDs for the first time, has been widely replicated using peer-to-peer outreach.
-Students can register with each state’s mail-in form, and staff mails the completed forms to the appropriate Boards of Elections.
-They’ve been able to register between 90 and 95% of incoming freshmen by the end of orientation week.
-For information email Program Manager Heidi Gross at email@example.com.
+- If you have sufficient volunteers, you can adapt Northwestern University’s UVote model, which helps all first-year students register to vote when they receive their student IDs for the first time.
+Using peer-to-peer outreach. students can register with the mail-in forms of their home states, which Northwestern staff then mail to the appropriate Boards of Elections.
+This approach has helped the school register between 90 and 95% of incoming first-year students by the end of orientation week.
+For information email faculty member Michael Peshkin

 If students live on campus, register them at their residence hall addresses.